m4ld3r/NickMalder073/README.md

 About Me:
 I am beginning C# developer from Russia

-- :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning sp .Net Core, also I'm writing my telegram-bot.
+- :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning Asp.Net Core, also I'm writing my telegram-bot.

 - :zap: In my free time, I solve problems on CleenCodeGame, hackerrank, leetcode and read tech articles.